Updated: Mar 17

 (I'm not sure if that is logical or if I'm just tired)

 How did this happen?
-I was a little busy over the weekend trying to help my clients with the end of a sale, plus this with my company.
+I was a little busy over the weekend trying to help my clients with the end of a sale, plus a trip with my company.

 I can only blame myself, but one of the benefits of a company planning trip (and perks, like above) is that we talk a lot about our aspirations and what we hope to achieve for ourselves and our clients.
 We want to stay relevant to our clients so we can stay relevant.